 Carbon offsetting can be a credible means of achieving net zero, but not in its current form.
 We need to remove carbon from the atmosphere and store it permanently.
 This is exactly why we facilitate the development of a marketplace exclusively for permanent carbon removals, helping to source credits that are aligned with the Oxford Principles.
 Don’t greenwash your ESG strategy.
 Don’t buy low-quality offset credits.
 A rigorous net-zero commitment necessitates high-quality carbon markets.
 Our mission is to facilitate the acceleration of the carbon removal technology that will create that market.

-We would like to thank Steven Andersen for providing insights and expertise that greatly assisted this research.
+We would like to thank our colleagues Daniel Artzer and Steven Andersen for providing insights and expertise that greatly assisted this research.

 Stay up to date on the latest trends & developments in the carbon offset markets & gain a better understanding of the supply & demand for the different offsets available....